About the research

 Eastside Edge Dance Company focuses on creating well-rounded dance artists.
 Skill development classes consist of warm-ups, technique lessons, phrase-work, and composition activities; with a thoughtful balance between providing dancers with the technical tools of the art form, as well as a structured environment for creative expression.

-Fashion Design at the Eastside Club – 320 Raymond Avenue North East, St. Cloud
+Visual Arts & Sewing at the Eastside Club – 320 Raymond Avenue North East, St. Cloud

 Helgeson Matching Challenge – Keeping the arts in reach for all youth